 If you age out of foster care in Texas, you qualify for free health insurance until you turn 26.
-When you leave foster care, your caseworker and PAL worker should help you access this health insurance, a type of the Medicaid, called the Former Foster Care Children's (FFCC) Medicaid Program.
-See the Health Care Section beginning on page 59.
+When you leave foster care when you are 18 or older, you should be automatically put on the Former Foster Care Children's (FFCC) Medicaid Insurance.
+But you will have to take steps to stay on it until you turn 26.
+For more information, see the Health Care Section beginning on page 67.